Santymax98/ExtraDist.jl/docs/src/Compatibility.md

 ## Integration with Other Packages

-Because of its compatibility with *Distributions.jl*, *ExtraDist* seamlessly integrates with other Julia packages that also build on *Distributions.jl*.
+Because of its compatibility with *Distributions.jl*, *ExtraDistributions* seamlessly integrates with other Julia packages that also build on *Distributions.jl*.
 This includes:

 - **[Turing.jl](https://github.com/TuringLang/Turing.jl)**: For probabilistic programming and Bayesian inference.
 - **[HypothesisTests.jl](https://github.com/JuliaStats/HypothesisTests.jl)**: For hypothesis testing and statistical testing.
 - **[Copulas.jl](https://github.com/lrnv/Copulas.jl)**: For copula-based modeling and simulations.

-This broad compatibility ensures that you can use *ExtraDist* in a wide range of statistical applications, from advanced simulations to Bayesian analysis and hypothesis testing.
+This broad compatibility ensures that you can use *ExtraDistributions* in a wide range of statistical applications, from advanced simulations to Bayesian analysis and hypothesis testing.